madhur1702/EduManage-ERP_based_integrated_student_management_system/README.md

 # 🎓 EduManage – ERP-Based Integrated Student Management System

 EduManage is a comprehensive and modern ERP solution designed to streamline and automate student and institution management workflows.
-It enhances efficiency, ensures data accuracy, and improves communication across all departments of an educational institution.
+It enhances efficiency, ensures data accuracy and improves communication across all departments of an educational institution.

 ---